microsoft/Qcodes/docs/user/configuration.rst

 qcodes.defaults lets you insert a new value which gets stuffed in the "user" part of the config

 >>> qcodes.defaults.add("foo", "bar")

 >>> qcodes.defaults["user.foo"]
 'bar'

 And also pass a type validator  and a description:

 >>> qcodes.defaults.add("foo", "bar", "string", "finds majorana")

 >>> qcodes.defaults.describe("user.foo")
+'finds majorana.
-'finds majorana.\n Current value: bar.
+Current value: bar.
 Type: string.
 Default: Not defined.'

 Saving
 ~~~~~~

 If you made modifications you may want also to save them.
 F.ex. this

 >>> qcodes.defaults.save_to_home()

 Will do what you think, i.e. saving to your home directory.
-There is the possibility to save to env varialbe, and current working directory.
+There is the possibility to save to env variable, and current working directory.

 More
 ~~~~